16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 [DL = Dialectical Logic.]

-Well, perhaps Lenin was merely referring to the development of certain systems, and not the movement of objects from place to place?
+Well, perhaps Lenin was merely referring to the development of certain systems, and not to the locomotion of objects in motion?
 If so, the impertinent 'counter-example' from earlier (i.e., the one about light bulbs) would neither be valid nor sensible.

-But Lenin's words were pretty clear; he asserted that DL demands and/or requires that "objects" (not processes, nor yet systems, but objects) be taken in "development, in 'self-movement'", so he included both -- development and self-movement -- in this caveat.
+But, Lenin's words were pretty clear; he asserted that DL demands and requires that "objects" (not processes, nor yet systems, but objects) be taken in "development, in 'self-movement'", so he included both -- development and self-movement -- in his caveat.

-All this is quite apart from the fact that Lenin counterposed this 'dialectical' view of reality to that of 'mechanical materialism', which holds that objects move because of the action of external forces:
+This is quite apart from the fact that Lenin counterposed the 'dialectical' view of reality (where objects are self-moving) to the ideas of 'mechanical materialists' who argue that objects move because of the action of external forces:

 "The first conception is lifeless, pale and dry.
 The second is living.
 The second alone furnishes the key to the 'self-movement' of everything existing; it alone furnishes the key to the 'leaps,' to the 'break in continuity,' to the 'transformation into the opposite,' to the destruction of the old and the emergence of the new."
 [Lenin (1961), p.358.
-Bold emphasis alone added.]
+Bold emphases alone added.
+Quotation marks altered to conform with the conventions adopted at this site.]

-There would be no contrast here if objects did not move themselves in the DM-scheme-of-things, both developmentally and as they move from place to place.
-As we will see (in Essay Eight Part One), this is indeed how Lenin has since been interpreted by his epigones: they also hold the view that things self-develop and self-locomote.
+Clearly, there would be no contrast here if objects didn't self-move in the DM-scheme-of-things, both developmentally and as they locomote from place to place.
+As we will see (in Essay Eight Part One), this is indeed how Lenin has been interpreted ever since by his epigones: they, too, held the view that things self-develop and self-locomote.

-Unfortunately, Lenin and his co-dialecticians failed to take any real note of the origin of these ancient ideas: Hermetic Philosophy is based on the belief that the universe is alive and self-moves since it is Mind; indeed it's a cosmic egg -- later transmogrified by Hegel into a Cosmic Ego.
+Unfortunately, Lenin and his co-dialecticians failed to consider the origin of these archaic ideas in Ancient Greek Philosophy and Hermeticism, the latter of which was based on the belief that the universe is alive and self-moves, since it is Mind -- indeed it is a Cosmic Egg, an idea later transmogrified into a Cosmic Ego by Hegel.

-And yet, if Lenin were correct, no object in the universe could possibly interact with any other (since that would amount to external causation, and objects would not be self-motivated).
-Self-motivated beings must, it seems, be causally isolated from their surroundings, or they would not be self-motivated.
-This in turn must mean that, despite appearances to the contrary, nothing in reality interacts with anything else.
+And yet, if Lenin were correct, no object in the universe could possibly interact with any other (since that would amount to external causation, and objects would not be self-moving).
+Self-motivated beings must, it seems, be causally isolated from their surroundings, otherwise they couldn't legitimately be described as self-motivated.
+Despite appearances to the contrary, this in turn must mean that nothing in reality interacts with anything else -- if we are to believe Lenin and the DM-classics.

-That would, of course, make a mockery of the other DM-claim that everything in reality is interconnected.
+That would, of course, make a mockery of the other DM-thesis that everything in reality is interconnected.

-So, based on the bird-brained doctrines of ancient mystics, and no evidence at all, we find Lenin once again propounding cosmic ideas that do not make sense even in DM-terms -- and which not even chickens observe.
+So, based on the bird-brained doctrines of a gaggle of ancient mystics, and no evidence at all, we find Lenin once again propounding an idea that doesn't make sense even in DM-terms -- and which not even chickens obey.

 Hegelian Expansionism -- HEX

-On the other hand, if external causation is to be permitted, as part of a 'dialectical' fudge of some sort, there would seem to be no point in appealing to "internal contradictions" and "self-development" to account for change.
+On the other hand, if external causation is allowed back in, as part of a 'dialectical' fudge of some sort, there would seem to be no point in appealing to "internal contradictions" and "self-development" to account for change.

-In Essay Eight Part One, several fall-back options are examined and all are shown either to collapse into CAR (i.e., Cartesian Reductionism), or inflate alarmingly into HEX (i.e., Hegelian Expansionism).
+In Essay Eight Part One, several fall-back options are examined and all are shown either to collapse into CAR (Cartesian Reductionism), or inflate alarmingly into HEX (Hegelian Expansionism).

-HEX itself implies that if the nature of each part is determined by the whole, and the interconnections enjoyed by whole and part are infinite (according to Engels and Lenin), then no part may be known as a part of the whole (indeed nothing could be known about anything) until everything was known about everything.
-Since that will never happen, the former cannot emerge either.
-And if the parts cannot be known, then the whole cannot, too -- since knowledge of the whole arises from knowledge of the parts.
+But, HEX itself leads inexorably to the following: (i) If the nature of each part is determined by the whole, and (ii) If the interconnections enjoyed by whole and part are infinite (according to Engels and Lenin), then (iii) No part may be known as a part of the whole -- indeed nothing could be known about anything -- until everything was known about everything.
+However, since that will never happen, humanity will never know the nature of any part.
+And if the parts can't be known, then the whole can't, either -- since knowledge of the whole arises from knowledge of the parts.

-Of course, in Hegel's system this is all catered for with a few handy neologisms and some 'innovative reasoning'; but materialists cannot be quite so cavalier.
-We cannot 'intuit' the whole (nor let its concepts 'self-develop') since, without complete knowledge of the whole, it might not be the whole (or even a whole), it could just be a large part.
-Indeed, it might be the wrong whole, or there could be thousands of the beggars out there, or none at all.
-But, until we know that 'whole' (and know it absolutely), if there is one, we cannot know anything for sure about anything -- and that includes the nature of any of the parts.
-But, since we will never know that whole (or even anything remotely like it, should there be one), we will never know anything for sure -- not even this!
+Of course, in Hegel's system this is all catered for with a few handy neologisms and some 'innovative reasoning' about 'truth being the whole'; but materialists can't afford to be so cavalier.
+We can't 'intuit' the whole (nor can we let its concepts 'self-develop') since, without complete knowledge of the whole, what we suppose to be the whole might not in fact be the whole (or even a whole), it could just be a large part.
+Indeed, it might be the wrong whole, or there could be thousands of 'wholes' out there, or, indeed, none at all.
+But, until we know that 'whole' (and know it absolutely) -- that is, if there is one -- we can't know anything for sure about anything, and that includes the nature of any of 'its' supposed parts.
+But, since we will never know that whole (or even anything remotely like it -- should there be one), we will never know anything for sure -- and not even this!

-Furthermore, since the nature of any part is dependent on an infinite number of interconnections, no part could possess a nature (whether or not we knew what that was), since infinite totalities are uncompletable (by definition).
+Furthermore, since the nature of any part is dependent on an infinite number of interconnections, no part would possess a nature (whether or not we knew what that was), since infinite totalities are uncompletable and unformable (by definition).

 'God' Sneaks Back In

-In addition, one of the widely touted advantages of DM-inspired internalist explanations of change is that it undercuts appeals to supernatural external causes to account for origins.
+Now, one of the widely touted advantages of DM-inspired internalist explanations of change is that it undercuts appeals to supernatural, external causes aimed at accounting for the origin of the universe.
 Indeed, as TAR itself points out, other theorists who adopt various forms of externalism:

 "…often find themselves courting semi-mystical explanations of original cause."
 [Rees (1998), p.78.]